apache/mynewt-site/docs/os/core_os/mbuf/os_mbuf_pullup.md

 struct os_mbuf *os_mbuf_pullup(struct os_mbuf *om, uint16_t len)
 ```

-Rearrange a mbuf chain so that len bytes are contiguous, and in the data area of an mbuf (so that OS_MBUF_DATA() will  work on a structure of size len.)
+Rearrange an mbuf chain so that len bytes are contiguous, and in the data area of an mbuf (so that OS_MBUF_DATA() will  work on a structure of size len.)
 Returns the resulting mbuf chain on success, free's it and returns NULL on failure.

 <br>